Wochy reflects on NHL career on 100th birthday

 Wochy (5-foot-7, 155 pounds) made the Red Wings out of training camp and joined a star-studded 1944-45 team that included Syd Howe, Ted Lindsay, Earl Seibert, Bill Quackenbush, Harry Lumley, Joe Carveth, Mud Bruneteau, Flash Hollett and many others.

-Steve Wochy, Jud McAtee and Ted Lindsay pose for a portrait as members of the Detroit Red Wings during the 1944-45 National Hockey League (NHL) season at Maple Leaf Gardens in Toronto, Ontario, Canada.
+Steve Wochy, Jud McAtee and Ted Lindsay pose for a portrait as members of the Detroit Red Wings during the 1944-45 NHL season at Maple Leaf Gardens in Toronto.
 Photo credit: Imperial Oil-Turofsky/Hockey Hall of Fame

 Lindsay and Wochy were the rookies who made the squad from a 63-man training camp roster.
-During the season, they lived together at a boarding house across the river in Windsor, Ontario, at 666 Ouelette Ave., after they were unable to find housing accommodations in Detroit.
-Another rookie called up into the season, Eddie Bruneteau, moved in with them later in the year.
+During the season, they lived together at a boarding house across the river in Windsor, Ontario, at 666 Ouelette Ave., after they were unable to find accommodations in Detroit.
+Another rookie called up during the season, Eddie Bruneteau, moved in with them later in the year.

 Wochy made his NHL debut on Oct.
 29th, 1944, at home against the Boston Bruins.
-He scored his first two NHL goals in his second game at home against the New York Rangers on Nov.
+He scored his first two NHL goals in his second game, at home against the New York Rangers on Nov.
 2.

-Wochy had 39 points (19 goals, 20 assists) in his rookie season, breaking the Red Wings rookie goal-scoring record of 17 set by future Hall of Famer Ebbie Goodfellow in 1929.
+He had 39 points (19 goals, 20 assists) in his rookie season, breaking the Red Wings rookie goal-scoring record of 17 set by future Hall of Famer Ebbie Goodfellow in 1929.

-Wochy said he could have had more goals if not for a Detroit sending center Don Grosso to the Chicago Black Hawks on Jan.
+Wochy said he could have had more goals if not for Detroit sending center Don Grosso to the Chicago Black Hawks on Jan.
 2. Wochy had 14 goals in 24 goals at the time of the trade.

-Although Wochy outscored Lindsay (17 goals) in their rookie seasons, it was the latter who would go on to become a Hockey Hall of Famer and be named one of the NHL's 100 Greatest Players by the NHL during its Centennial Celebration in 2017.
+Although Wochy outscored Lindsay (17 goals) in their rookie seasons, it was the latter who would go on to become a Hockey Hall of Famer and be named one of the 100 Greatest NHL Players during the League's Centennial Celebration in 2017.

-"At Christmas time, I think I had about 15 goals, and Jack Adams gave me a bonus, you wouldn't believe it," Wochy said.
+"At Christmas time I think I had about 15 goals, and Jack Adams gave me a bonus, you wouldn't believe it," Wochy said.
 "It was a great bonus; it was about $25.
 He gave me a letter, said it was a gift from big boss James Norris.
 He said don't tell anybody.
 I laugh about it every now and then."

 In the playoffs, Detroit defeated the Boston Bruins in seven games to advance to the 1945 Stanley Cup Final with Toronto.
 In the Final, it was a back-and-forth series in which the Maple Leafs prevailed 2-1 in Game 7 after a late third-period goal from Babe Pratt.